 Fixed expenses (which are set costs) would be rent payment, phone bills, any recurring license fees, insurance, and in some cases accounting.

-Variable expenses are that which will change for that period (often monthly) depending on a range of factors.
+Variable expenses are those that will change for that period (often monthly) depending on a range of factors.
 These are ingredient costs, marketing, labor, electric bills, and more.

 Before you enter the world of operating costs, you first need your juice bar open!
 This is the initial investment in things like juice bar startup equipment, for example.
 Let’s dive deeper into the juice bar costs you can expect for getting your business up and running.